Stigand: Appointment to Canterbury and issues with the papacy

 The Archbishopric of Canterbury became drawn into the conflict between Edward and Godwin.
 Pope Leo IX was beginning a reform movement later known as the Gregorian Reform.
 Leo first focused on improving the clergy and prohibiting simony – the buying and selling of clerical and ecclesiastical offices.
 In 1049 Leo IX publicly pronounced that he would take more interest in English church matters and would investigate episcopal candidates more strictly before confirming them.
 When Archbishop Edsige of Canterbury died in 1051 the monks of the cathedral chapter elected Æthelric, a relative of Earl Godwin's, as archbishop.
 King Edward opposed the election and instead appointed Robert of Jumièges, who was Norman and already Bishop of London.
-Besides furthering Edward's quarrel with Godwin, the appointment signalled that there were limits to Edward's willingness to compromise on ecclesiastical reform.
+Besides furthering Edward's quarrel with Godwin, the appointment signalled there were limits to Edward's willingness to compromise on ecclesiastical reform.

 Although not known as a reformer before his appointment, Robert returned in 1051 from Rome, where he had gone to be confirmed by the papacy, and opposed the king's choice for Bishop of London on the grounds that the candidate was not suitable.
-Robert's attempts to recover church property that had been appropriated by Earl Godwin contributed to the quarrel between the earl and the king.
-When Godwin returned to England in 1052 Robert was outlawed and exiled, following which King Edward appointed Stigand to the archbishopric.
+Robert's attempts to recover church property appropriated by Earl Godwin contributed to the quarrel between the earl and the king.
+When Godwin returned to England in 1052, Robert was outlawed and exiled, following which King Edward appointed Stigand to the archbishopric.
 The appointment was either a reward from Godwin for Stigand's support during the conflict with Edward or a reward from King Edward for successfully negotiating a peaceful conclusion to the crisis in 1052.
 Stigand was the first non-monk to be appointed to either English archbishopric since before the days of Dunstan (archbishop from 959 to 988).

 The papacy refused to recognise Stigand's elevation, as Robert was still alive and had not been deprived of office by a pope.
 Robert of Jumièges appealed to Leo IX, who summoned Stigand to Rome.
 When Stigand did not appear, he was excommunicated.
 Historian Nicholas Brooks holds the view that Stigand was not excommunicated at this time, but rather was ordered to refrain from any archiepiscopal functions, such as the consecration of bishops.
 He argues that in 1062 papal legates sat in council with Stigand, something they would not have done had he been excommunicated.
 The legates did nothing to alter Stigand's position either, although one of the legates later helped depose Stigand in 1070.
 However Pope Leo IX and his successors, Victor II and Stephen IX, continued to regard Stigand as uncanonically elected.